syncfusion-content/js-api-docs/api/js/ejGrid.md

 ### stackedHeaderRows.stackedHeaderColumns.tooltip `String`
 {:#members:stackedheaderrows-stackedheadercolumns-tooltip}

-It accepts the string value and displays the tooltip for stackedHeaderColumns
+Sets the template for tooltip for the Grid stackedHeaderColumns.

 #### Default Value:
 {:.param}